 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.

-The Company is mainly exposed to credit risk from credit sales.
+The Company bears credit risk primarily on investing activities and bank balances.
 The company has adopted the policy of credit risk assessment before signing a contract with the new customer.

-The Company has policies and procedures for the management of credit exposures (both for recognized financial assets and unrecognized contractual commitments).
+The Company has policies and procedures for the management of credit exposures.